deammion/Engr-Project/architecture_design/architecture-design.md

 ## 3. Architecture

-Describe your system's architecture according to ISO/IEC/IEEE 42010:2011(E), ISO/IEC/IEEE 12207, ISO/IEC/IEEE 15289 and ISO/IEC/IEEE 15288.

-Note in particular the note to clause 5 of 42010:

-_"The verb include when used in Clause 5 indicates that either the information is present in the architecture description or reference to that information is provided therein."_

-This means that you should refer to information (e.g. risks, requirements, models) in this or other documents rather than repeat information.

 ### 3.1 Stakeholders

 Concerns relevant to stakeholders include the portability of the solution Elixir, potential privacy laws and licensing requirements.
 Less technical requirements are reducing or removing workflow interruptions and preserving ease of use through development.
 Minimising the attack surface, preserving the confidentiality, integrity, availability of data are also concerns.
 Finally, there is the language requirement (Python) and the final delivery of the product to the client.
 Suitability, feasibility, maintainability and risk factor into each concern.